strongloop/zone/README.md

 server.on('connection', function() { ... });
 ```

-Currently we don't always enforce these rules, but you're not supposed to do this.
+NOTE: Currently zones don't always enforce these rules, but you're not supposed to do this.
-It would also be dumb, since the server will disappear when SomeZone exits itself!
+It would also be dumb, since the server will disappear when `SomeZone()` exits itself!

-## The rules of engagement
+### The rules of engagement

 It is okay for a zone to temporarily enter an ancestor zone.
 It is not
-allowed to enter child zones, siblings etc. The rationale behind this is
+allowed to enter child zones, siblings, etc. The rationale behind this is
-that when a zone is alive it's parent must also be alive.
+that when a zone is alive its parent must also be alive.
 Other zones
 may exit unless they are aware that code will run inside them.

 ```js